barisGultekin/freelance-app/README.md

 ### 4. Hire Freelancer Modal
 There are 2 components.
 A generic Modal component for possible future use cases and a HireForm component which is rendered inside the Modal in this case.
-- Modal styling
+- Modal component is styled accordingly to fit any use case for a pop-up functionality.
-- HireForm component
+- HireForm component is an html form with fundamental features and a simulated submit functionality which logs a potential payload to the console.

 ### 5. Mock API Integration w/ Axios
 #### Key Functionalities